johannesschiessl/OpenAI-CLI-Tool/README.md

 ## 🪄 Tips for Effective Interaction
 - Be Specific: Provide clear and specific instructions for better results.
 - Explore Commands: Experiment with different commands to discover the full capabilities of the AI Assistant.
-- Feedback: If the AI Assistant doesn't meet your expectations, provide feedback to help improve its performance.
 ## 🐛 Issues
 If you encounter any issues or have questions, feel free to [open an issue](https://github.com/johannesschiessl/AI-Assistant/issues/new).